akaplo/quantum-inject/README.md

 # quantum-inject and quantum-detect

+### This project is in a MOSTLY working state.
+It does all that should be expected EXCEPT that browsers won't display the injected responses from quantum-inject.py.
+Use at your own risk.

 ## Instructions to install dependencies
 1. _scapy_ - Visit http://secdev.org/projects/scapy/doc/installation.html and follow instructions for **scapy 2.x**